Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager.md

 |[Amplitude Analytics](./google-tag-manager-server.md)|Server-side|The tag uses the Amplitude HTTP V2 API for data collection. |
 |[Amplitude Analytics Legacy](./google-tag-manager-client-legacy.md)|Client-side|The tag uses the Amplitude JavaScript SDK for data collection. |

 Amplitude's GTM templates offer a convenient way for developers to set up event tracking in their applications.
 These pre-configured templates provide a streamlined solution for deploying tracking tags, reducing the time and effort required to set up event tracking.
 Learn more about [Google Tag Manager Templates](https://developers.google.com/tag-platform/tag-manager/templates).

+## Client-side vs server-side

+Google Tag Manager (GTM) offers both client-side and server-side templates for tag deployment.
+GTM client side templates and GTM server side templates differ in the way they execute the tracking plan.

+Client-side templates run the tracking plan directly on the user's device and use JavaScript code to manage tags.
+They serve tags that need to interact with the client environment, such as tracking user actions on a website.
+However, the client browser capabilities restrict these templates and may not be appropriate for tags that require access to server-side data.

+GTM server-side templates run on the server, not on the client's browser.
+They control tags with server-side code and serve tags that require access to server-side data, such as monitoring server-side events.
+These templates offer a higher level of control over tag deployment and can handle complex tag implementations

+Use GTM client-side templates to track user interactions on a website.
+Use server-side templates if you want to track sensitive customer information or complex tags that require server-side processing.

 ## Getting started